PHP server-side scripting language

 PHP versions 8.1, 8.2, and 8.3 are available on Sitehost.

-AddHandler directives are not necessary for PHP applications in .htaccess files.
+AddHandler directives are not necessary for PHP applications in .htaccess

 Select a PHP version for your Sitehost website

 The UITS Enterprise Web Technical Services website provides owners and proxies a quick way to switch their website's PHP version.
-The Sitehost section for the account contains a PHP Version drop-down; for additional instructions, see Manage Sitehost accounts with the Enterprise Web Technical Services site.
+The Sitehost section for the account contains a drop-down; for additional instructions, see Manage Sitehost accounts with the Enterprise Web Technical Services site.

 Select a PHP version for the SSH command-line

 If you have server-side scripts or cron jobs that use PHP, you will need to ensure that you are using the correct PHP version.
-PHP 8.1 is the default if you do not specify another version.
+PHP 8.2 is the default if you do not specify another version.
 To set a specific version of PHP on the SSH server, run one of the following commands:

-• php_version 8.3
+php_version 8.3

-• php_version 8.2
+php_version 8.2

-• php_version 8.1
+php_version 8.1

-These commands create a symlink in your ~/bin directory.
+directory.
 After running one of the commands, log out of the account and log back in for the change to load into your environment variable.
 PHP versions will be removed from the SSH server when they reach end of life (EOL).
 You may receive a message that "no such file or directory can be found" if PHP is set to a removed version.
-Using the command php_version without specifying a version will set your account to use the default PHP version.
-Experienced users may also remove the symlink using standard Linux commands.
+Using the command php_version

-• Crontabs should include the following at the top to run the PHP version you set above:
+is your default shell.
+UITS is working to add support for other shells. - Crontabs should include the following at the top to run the PHP version you set above:

 PATH=/groups/username/bin:$PATH